 Away From Base chevron_right

 The Away From Base program provides financial assistance for meals, travel and accommodation for eligible students while attending compulsory residential schools and/or professional placements in eligible courses.
-Eligible courses include the following (except where studied on-campus):
+Eligible courses include the following when studied online:

 - 4409MH Bachelor of Health Science (Mental Health)

 - 1221MH Associate Degree in Health Science (Mental Health)